Tiamarth/isabella-vivaldi/vivaldi-css.md

 ```

 Also, you can use the Adwaita window buttons instead if you copy the `adwaita-buttons` folder and `adwaita-buttons.css` instead of the Isabella buttons.

+**Note:** I use Vivaldi's snapshot cycle, so that's the version that this skin is being written on.
+It should work just as well on the stable version but please let me know if you encounter any issues.

 ### Known issues
 - the internal siteinfo button in the addressfield is transitioned inconsistently with the rest of the interface